Frequently Asked Questions

 Am I supposed to run code 88 wheels & code 110 wheels on the same code of track?

 Code 110 wheels are the standard wheels you find on most cars.
 Code 88 wheels are for prototype modeling and those who want more of a prototype look.
-Both code 110 wheels and code 88 wheels are interchangeable and perform the same it is all personal preference.
+Both code 110 wheels and code 88 wheels are interchangeable and perform the same.
+It is all personal preference.

 Do you make passenger car trucks?